 Michiganders could catch a glimpse of the Northern Lights this week.

-The Space Weather Prediction Center has issued a G1 geomagnetic storm watch for May 16 due to a series of CMEs expected to arrive beginning on May 15 and lasting through May 17, which means the Aurora Borealis could dip into Michigan.
+The Space Weather Prediction Center has issued a G1 geomagnetic storm watch for May 15 and May 16, which means the Aurora Borealis could dip into Michigan.

 Northern Lights are seen in Northern Michigan much more often than Lower Michigan, although it isn't unheard of.
 Weather is always a factor.
 Keep an eye on the latest here.

 What are the Northern Lights?

 The bright dancing lights of the aurora are actually collisions between electrically charged particles from the sun that enter the earth's atmosphere.
 The lights are seen above the magnetic poles of the northern and southern hemispheres.